George-ao/george-ao.github.io/content/about.md

 ---

 I am a Master's student at **Carnegie Mellon University**.
-I am interested in Machine Learning Systems.
+I enjoy solving problems that sit at the intersection of algorithms, systems, and machine learning.

 ---